Editor’s note: This article has been updated with corrected data.

 You may believe the U.S. is headed toward a recessionary period.
 If so, you might be making investment decisions based on whether it pays to take on investment risk rather than following the flight to safety.
 Modern history suggests, on average, that taking the view of a long-term investor will pay off.
 In private real estate, we think beyond the next six months or year and play a longer game.

-According to the numbers above, it is the game with the chances of a higher return that outlasts the current economic cycle.
+According to the numbers above, the game with the chances of a higher return outlasts the current economic cycle.
 We have found that, like us, most serious investors have a recession investment strategy that looks beyond the recessionary period.
 And they have long-term plans that don’t necessarily have to be derailed because of the current economic situation.